 Exploring what happens after death not only helps us decide how we want to be cared for at the end of life, but it reduces our fear of death and helps us live more fully.

-By addresses our mortality head on, viewers are guided through some of our most avoided questions: What is a good death?
-Could we possibly heal old emotional wounds as death approaches?
+Addressing our mortality head on, viewers are guided through fear into honest conversation about the questions most of us avoid: How can we talk about death?
+What is a good death?
+What quality of life is enough for your?
 Where do we want to die?
-What quality of life is enough?
 What is a conscious death?
 Could we have one?

 Chapter 3